 Our business and affairs are managed under the direction of our board of directors.
-Our second amended and restated certificate of incorporation will provide for a classified board of directors, with directors in Class I (expected to be , , and), directors in Class II (expected to be , , and).
+Our second amended and restated certificate of incorporation will provide for a classified board of directors, with two directors in Class I

+(expected to be Matt D'Ambrosio and Johnny Kim), two directors in Class II (expected to be Olivia Kirtley and Max Lin), and two directors in Class III (expected to be Jon Rousseau and Hunter Craig).
 See "Description of Capital Stock."